USS Pledge (MSO-492): West Coast operations

 the Pledge participated in training exercises with Canadian minesweepers off the coast of Vancouver Island near Cook Inlet.
 September of 1959 the Pledge and the other four ships in her division (the Esteem, Gallant and two others) again deployed to Sasebo Japan.
 Enroute, carrying the division doctor, the Pledge was detached to rendezvous with a submarine where a high line transfer of the doctor was completed (and returned after diagnosing a submariner with appendicitis).

 Vietnam operations

 Deployed to WESTPAC 24 August 1961, she visited Bangkok, Thailand, in November, and Saigon, Vietnam, in December.
 In early 1962 she participated in special training operations at Da Nang, Vietnam until her departure 17 February.
 Her deployment to WESTPAC, 12 August 1963 included exercises with South Korean ships in October and Nationalist Chinese ships in November.
 On her next assignment to WESTPAC, 13 August 1965, She performed coastal surveillance duties off the Republic of Vietnam from 18 October to 16 November 1965 and from 18 December into early 1966.

 Into 1970 Pledge remained active with the U.S. Pacific Fleet.

 Decommissioning

-Decommissioned and stricken 31 January 1994, Pledge was sold to Taiwan on 8 March of that year.
+Decommissioned and stricken 31 January 1994, Pledge was sold to Republic of China on 8 March of that year.The Republic of China Navy decommissioned Yung Teh in 16 March 2021.